 The architecture of Software Defined Networking (SDN) is typically visualized as a set of layers that interact through well-defined interfaces.
 This layered approach is key to its flexibility and programmability.
 The primary layers are the Application Plane, the Control Plane, and the Data Plane (also known as the Infrastructure Plane).

 This separation allows for independent evolution and development of each plane, fostering innovation and specialization.
-The central idea, as discussed in What is SDN?, is the decoupling of the decision-making part of networking from the traffic-forwarding part.
+The central idea is the decoupling of the decision-making part of networking from the traffic-forwarding part.

 The Control Plane: The Network's Brain